Skip to main content

 Technical Analysis

-CVE-2026-20021 is a vulnerability in the OSPF protocol implementation within Cisco Secure Firewall ASA and FTD software.
-The root cause is improper validation of input when parsing OSPF packets, specifically a failure to release memory after its effective lifetime.
-An attacker with authenticated access on an adjacent network segment can exploit this by sending specially crafted OSPF packets that cause the device to allocate memory without proper release, leading to memory exhaustion.
-This resource depletion results in a denial of service (DoS) condition, potentially disrupting firewall operations and network traffic flow.
+CVE-2026-20021 is a vulnerability in the OSPF protocol implementation within Cisco Secure Firewall Adaptive Security Appliance (ASA) and Cisco Secure Firewall Threat Defense (FTD) software.
+The flaw stems from improper validation of input when parsing OSPF packets, specifically failing to release memory after its effective lifetime.
+An authenticated attacker with adjacency to the device can exploit this by sending specially crafted OSPF packets, causing the device to allocate memory that is never freed.
+Over time, this leads to memory exhaustion, resulting in a denial of service (DoS) condition where the firewall may become unresponsive or crash.
 The vulnerability affects numerous versions of Cisco ASA software, spanning from 9.12.1 to 9.23.1.22, indicating a long-standing issue across multiple releases.
-The CVSS v3.1 score is 4.3 (medium), reflecting the requirement for adjacency and authentication, no impact on confidentiality or integrity, and a focus on availability impact.
-No public exploits have been reported, but the broad version impact and critical role of ASA devices in network security make this a significant concern.
-The vulnerability underscores the importance of robust input validation and memory management in network protocol implementations.
+The attack vector requires the attacker to be on an adjacent network segment and authenticated, which limits remote exploitation but still poses a significant risk within trusted or compromised networks.
+The CVSS v3.1 base score is 4.3, reflecting a medium severity primarily due to the requirement for adjacency and authentication and the impact being limited to availability.
+No public exploits or active exploitation have been reported to date.
+This vulnerability highlights the importance of robust input validation and memory management in network protocol implementations within critical security infrastructure devices.

 Potential Impact